 Take Your Vehicle to a Manufacturer-Authorized Repair Facility

 Keep an Accurate Report of ALL Repairs and Concerns

-If you are driving a pre-owned car in Riverside, you can still potentially receive benefits under California lemon law.
+If you are driving a pre-owned lemon car in Riverside, you can still potentially receive your lemon buyback value.

 The vehicle can be processed like new if it was bought with a dealer warranty or an implied warranty of merchantability.

-The dealership is responsible for covering repair costs and providing a replacement or refund for the lemon.
-Legal fees are covered by the warrantor.
+According to the requirements of the California Song Beverly Consumer Warranty Act, auto dealerships are responsible for covering repair costs and providing a replacement or refund for the lemon.
+Legal fees are covered by the warrantor/manufacturer.